nutella/ionic-inCal/README.md

 I've also added a modified version of ng-FitText.js adapted to continuosly check the element and change the font size to better display the result of calculations using rem instead of pixel, see https://github.com/patrickmarabeas/ng-FitText.js

+On 2016-07-26 I've added ngAria to demonstrate App accessibility with TalkBack and VoiceOver.

 In the www directory you can find the sources of the app, in the resources directory there are the icon and the splash screen.